Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 C shock absorber bushing 2

-M screw 1
+M self-tapping screw 1

 D conn. nut 1

-N Right Pedal/Crank Assembly 1
+N Right pedal/crank assembly 1

-X axle spacer 2
+X washer gasket axle 2

 O front wheel 1

-P Right Pedal/Crank Assembly 1
+P Right pedal/crank assembly 1

 Z curved seat washer 2